The Camp Lejeune Justice Act of 2022. Are you eligible for compensation?

-Sommers Schwartz attorneys Jason Thompson and Elaina Bailey filed a federal class action against the hydroelectric companies, owners, and operators believed to be responsible for the devastating floods in Midland, Michigan.
+Sommers Schwartz attorney Jason Thompson filed a federal class action against the hydroelectric companies, owners, and operators believed to be responsible for the devastating floods in Midland, Michigan.

 According to the complaint, on May 19, 2020, the 96-year-old Edenville Dam – one of several dams in the region of the Tittabawassee and Tobacco Rivers – failed when its structure collapsed from heavy rains.
 As a result, the 2,600-acre Wixom Lake reservoir emptied, flooding the surrounding area and pushing water into Sanford Lake.
 The increased pressure caused the Sanford Dam to fail, expanding the flood zone to the city of Midland and beyond.